Ayush-iitkgp/Ayush-iitkgp.github.io/posts/the-unlikely-programmer-my-journey-from-computer-illiteracy-to-presenting-at-mit.md

 <!--
-.. title: The Unlikely Programmer: My Journey from Computer Illiteracy to Presenting at Massachusetts Institute of Technology
+.. title: The Unlikely Programmer: My Journey from Computer Illiteracy to Presenting at Massachusetts Institute of Technology (MIT)
 .. slug: the-unlikely-programmer-my-journey-from-computer-illiteracy-to-presenting-at-mit
-.. date: 2023-07-11 21:38:08 UTC+05:30
+.. date: 2023-09-01 10:38:08 UTC+05:30
 .. tags:
 .. category:
 .. link: